Jameson Raid: Foundation of the colonies and republics

 The Cape, more specifically the small area around present day Cape Town, was the first part of South Africa to be settled by Europeans.

 The Dutch East India Company (Vereenigde Oost-Indische Compagnie, VOC) officials did not favour the permanent settlement of Europeans in their trading empire, although during the 140 years of Dutch rule many VOC servants retired or were discharged and remained as private citizens.
 A small number of longtime VOC employees, however, expressed interest in applying for grants of land with the objective of retiring at the Cape as farmers.
 In time, they came to form a class of former VOC employees, vrijlieden, also known as vrijburgers (free citizens) who stayed in Dutch territories overseas after serving their contracts.
 Over generations, this settled European population came to form a distinct identity as Afrikaners (formerly sometimes Afrikaander or Afrikaaner, from the Dutch Africaander) or Boers (farmers).

 In 1806, the Cape was colonised by the British Empire.
 Initially British control was aimed to protect the trade route to the East from Napoleon, however, the British soon realised the potential to develop the Cape colony further.
 Antipathy towards British control and the introduction of new systems and institutions grew amongst a substantial portion of the Afrikaner/Boer community.
-Between 1834 and 1840 about 15 000 Boers left the Cape Colony in parties of ox-wagons, in seek of sovereignty beyond British-claimed territories.
+Between 1834 and 1840 about 15 000 Boers left the Cape Colony in parties of ox-wagons, in search of sovereignty beyond British-claimed territories.
 These emigrants primarily consisted Trekboers, frontier farmers in the East who had been at the front of the colony's eastward expansion.
 The emigration became known as the Great Trek and the emigrants Voortrekkers.
 Details on the various motives behind the Great Trek are laid out in the Voortrekker leader, Piet Retief's 1837 manifesto.

 The Voortrekkers first moved east into the territory later known as Natal.
 In 1839, they founded the Natalia Republic as a new Boer homeland.
 Other Voortrekker parties moved north, settling beyond the Orange and Vaal rivers.

 Disregarding the Voortrekkers' effortful attempt to claim independence, Britain annexed the Natalia Republic in 1843, which became the Crown colony of Natal.
 After 1843, British government policy turned strongly against further expansion in South Africa.
 Although there were some abortive attempts to annex more territories to the north, Britain formally recognised their independence by the Sand River Convention of 1852 and the Orange River Convention of 1854, for the Transvaal and the Orange Free State, respectively.